cjdbarlow/bedside-notebook/anaesthesia/vascular/carotid.md

 Neck haematoma:
 * Occurs in ~3% of patients post-operatively
 	* Increased risk if poorly-controlled HTN
-* May lead to:
-	* Neck haematoma
-	* Obstruction to VR and subsequent lymphoedema
+* May lead to obstruction to VR and subsequent lymphoedema
 * May require emergency airway management